robertsLando/statistics-server/README.md

 ## Backend

 Uses an Express server to provide apis to store metrics to MongoDB.
-The only thing that needs to be configured are the database name and the collections with their unique fields.
-Unique fields are necessary to identify a document uniquely in the DB.
-This can be done [here](backend/config/app.js)
+The only thing that needs to be configured are the database name, the collections with their unique fields and (optionally) your apis validators.
+Unique fields are necessary to identify a document uniquely in the DB, validators are required to validate body, headers, query of api requests.
+This can be done [here](backend/config)

 ### APIs